-Corporate Governance / Risk Management

 Business Leadership / Strategy

 Real Estate Investment / Operations

+Corporate Governance / Risk Management

 Environmental & Climate / Social

 Accounting / Financial Reporting

 Mr. Mawani is a Principal of Exponent Capital Partners Inc., a private equity investor and real estate advisory firm.
-He has over 40 years of experience in the commercial real estate industry and is an independent Trustee of Granite Real Estate Investment Trust ("Granite") and an Independent Director of Extendicare Inc. ("Extendicare").
-He is a member of the Audit Committee of both boards and serves as Chair of the Investment Committee and as a member of the Human Resources Committee of the Board of Extendicare.
+He has over 40 years of experience in the commercial real estate industry and is an independent Trustee of Granite Real Estate Investment Trust ("Granite") and a member of the Audit Committee.
 He was Chair of the Compensation, Governance and Nominating Committee of the Board of Granite from June 2017 to January 1, 2021.

-Previously, Mr. Mawani served as the Independent Lead Trustee and Chair of the Audit Committee of Boardwalk Real Estate Investment Trust and Trustee and Chair of the Audit Committee of each of SmartCentres Real Estate Investment Trust ("SmartCentres").
+Previously, Mr. Mawani served as an independent director and a member of the Audit Committee, Chair of the Investment Committee and a member of the Human Resources Committee of Extendicare Inc. ("Extendicare")(2).
+In addition, Mr. Mawani was previously the Independent Lead Trustee and Chair of the Audit Committee of Boardwalk Real Estate Investment Trust and Trustee and Chair of the Audit Committee of each of SmartCentres Real Estate Investment Trust ("SmartCentres").
 Mr. Mawani has held several executive officer positions in his career including President and Chief Executive Officer of Rodenbury Investments Limited, a private real estate owner-operator, and President and Chief Executive Officer of SmartCentres.
 In addition, he spent 23 years at Oxford Properties Group, Inc., including over 11 years as Chief Financial Officer.

-Mr. Mawani is a Chartered Professional Accountant and Chartered Accountant and holds a Master of Business Administration from the University of Toronto and a Master of Laws from Osgoode Hall Law School.
+Mr. Mawani is a Chartered Professional Accountant and Chartered Accountant and holds a Master of Business Administration from the University of Toronto and a Masters of Law from Osgoode Hall Law School.
 He holds ESG-focused GCB.D designation from Competent Boards and completed the Institute of Corporate Directors' multi-module course on Board Oversight of Climate Change.

-Competent Boards and co ompleted the Instit tute of Corporate [Directors' multi-mo odule course c n Board Ov ersight of Clim ate Change.
-Oti her Public Board N /lemberships Public Board Interlocks Granite Real Estate Invest tment Trust None Extendicare Inc. Current Board/Committee Membership endance 2023 3 Att (To endance tal) Member of the Board 13/13 100% Member of the Audit and Risk Committee (2)) 4/4 100% 19/1 n 100% Chair of the Governance 1/1 100% 13/1 9 100% Member of the People ar 1/1 100% FCR Equity Ow nership Equity Interest Requirements Year Trust Units DTUs Total Unit Ownership Minir Require Meets Meets Requirements As at February 24, 2023 18,500 44,403 62,903 6 x annua l retainer V Yes As at February 26, 2024 25,500 56,316 81,816 o x armaa returner 10 25 Voting Results of of 2023 Annual Me eeting Votes For otes :hheld T otal Votes Cast of Vote s 159,541,498 4,348 18,352 3,352 164,328,086 % of Vote es 97.35 97.35 2.65 100
+Competent Boards and co mpleted the Instit tute of Corporate D Directors' multi-mo odule course on Board Ove rsight of Clima ate Change.
+Othe er Public Board M emberships (2) Public Board Interlocks Granite Real Estate Invest ment Trust None Curren Current Board/Committee Membership 2024 Atten 2024 2024 Attendance (Total) Member of the Board 5/6 83% Member of the Audit and Risk Committee (2) ) 4/4 100% 12/13 3 92% Chair of the Governance a and Sustainability Committee (2) 3/3 100% 00% Equity Interest Requirements Year Trust Units DTUs Total Unit Ownership Minimu Requirem Meets Req Requirements As at February 26, 2024 25,500 56,316 81,816 6 x annual re etainer Yes As at February 26, 2025 30,500 66,159 96,659 o x annuar r ctanici 16 :5 Voting Results of of 2024 Annual Me eeting Votes For Votes Withheld otal Votes Cast of Vote s 140,169,061 14,63 88,631 15 4,808,692 % of Vote es 90.54 9.46 100

-- (1) Also includes time spent serving as a director of the Company. - (2) Effective April 21, 2023, Mr. Mawani was appointed as Chair of the Governance and Sustainability Committee and was no longer a member of the People and Compensation Committee.
-Mr. Mawani remained as a member of the Audit and Risk Committee after his service as the committee chair.
+- (1) Also includes time spent serving as a director of the Company. - (2) Mr. Mawani retired from the board of directors of Extendicare as of February 27, 2025.